-Intel Management Engine Interface is a built-in driver that activates a few dedicated / specialized features available for your motherboard.
+Intel Management Engine Interface is a built-in driver that activates a few dedicated/specialized features available for your motherboard.
 Shortly, if these drivers are functional, you can remotely control your computer even if your PC is turned off or if it isn’t installed with an OS.
-Of course, the basic functionality is far more complex, but what interest us today is how to fix the issues that are related with the IMEI engine.
+Of course, the basic functionality is far more complex, but what interests us today is how to fix the issues that are related to the IMEI engine.

 So, if you received a system error saying that ‘This device cannot start (Code 10),

 STATUS_DEVICE_POWER_FAILURE’ you should follow the troubleshooting solutions from below.
 Do note that all the steps explained below are compatible with the Windows 10 system, though similar guidelines can be followed and applied for older versions of Windows too.

 How to fix the status_device_power_failure Intel error on Windows 10

 - Remove and manually reinstall the drivers

 A system update can fix the problems related to the IMEI drivers.
 So, what you need to do is to verify if there are updates pending for your approval; if there are, you need to follow on-screen prompts and apply these updates as soon as possible.
 In that respect, you can use these steps: